 The Type 26 Frigate – Key to the RN’s future surface fleet

-The latest design for the Type 26 Frigate, key to the future of the RN’s surface fleet was revealed by the MoD yesterday.
+The latest CGI showing the proposed design for the Type 26 Frigate, key to the future of the RN’s surface fleet.

 Officially it’s called the “Global Combat Ship” – an indication perhaps of the controversies around the concept of a frigate.
 In laying down the specification for this ship the Naval Staff have been navigating through very choppy seas.
 In a climate of cuts and austerity, somehow the RN has to balance cost and capability with competing arguments about future needs.
 There are several ‘schools of thought’ on modern frigates; some say they should be simpler, cheaper maritime security-orientated ships built in large numbers for the low-intensity operations that is the RN’s main occupation today.
 Or there is the ‘gold plated’ school that demands a warship survivable in the most high-intensity naval conflicts with the most modern (and therefore expensive) weapons and sensors possible.
 Then there are the radical fringe who argue the concept of the surface escort is fundamentally obsolete and because submarine hunting is mostly done by helicopter, the RN should just convert cheap merchant ships to carry lots of helicopters.
 Against this background the latest design appears to offer something of a ‘middle way’ – ship that is ‘relatively affordable’ while offering some high-end capabilities.